 Discover how Google Chrome saves and safeguards credit card data.

-Find out how to handle stored passwords if you want to save your password information to Chrome.
+Find out how to handle stored passwords to save your password information to Chrome.

-Find out how to fix problems with information saved to Chrome if you're having problems with your saved information.
+Find out how to fix problems with information saved to Chrome if you have issues with your protected information.

 Edit, add, or remove your information